spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

     * Select the desired Datacenter, Storage, and Network for the air gap repo as you proceed through the following steps.
     * Customize the template as follows:
     * SSH Public Keys: Create a new SSH key pair (or pick an existing one).
 Enter the public key in this field.
 This public key will be installed in the appliance and can be used to gain SSH access, as the user ubuntu for troubleshooting.

-    * Finish the OVF deployment wizard and wait for the template creation.
+9. Finish the OVF deployment wizard and wait for the template creation to complete.
 This will take a few minutes.

-    * Power on the VM.
+10. Power on the VM.
 # Initialize Air-Gapped Appliance

 Power on the air-gapped VM to obtain the IP address (repo-IP).